e0gen/MultiSearch/README.md

 ### Engine expanding

-List of supported search engines can easy expanded with additional implemetation of ISearchEngine interface.
+List of supported search engines can easy expanded with additional implementation of ISearchEngine interface.

 Include it in composition root:
 ```